* Dollar index extends gains, approaches one-year peak

 * Draghi, data drag down euro

-* Euro at 19-month low vs Swiss franc (Adds late New York prices, quotes)
+* Euro at 19-month low vs Swiss franc (Adds New York open, euro's low against Swiss franc; changes byline and dateline; previous LONDON)

-NEW YORK, Aug 25 (Reuters) - The dollar rose to its highest level against the euro in nearly a year on Monday as weak German economic data and comments by European Central Bank chief Mario Draghi encouraged bets on looser euro zone monetary policies.
+NEW YORK, Aug 25 The dollar rose on Monday as the euro dropped on weak German economic data and comments by European Central Bank chief Mario Draghi raised market expectations of quantitative easing in the euro zone.

 "The (dollar) is strong, but most importantly the (euro) is weak, having dropped to a fresh 11-month low on President Draghi's recognition that inflation expectations have fallen," said Scotia Capital strategist Camilla Sutton in Toronto.

-Before currency trading began in New York, Germany's Ifo business climate index, based on a monthly survey of some 7,000 companies, fell to 106.3 from 108, undershooting a Reuters consensus forecast of 107.
+Germany's Ifo business climate index, based on a monthly survey of some 7,000 companies, fell to 106.3 from 108, undershooting a Reuters consensus forecast of 107, as a conflict between Russia and Ukraine took its toll on Europe's biggest economy.

-As conflict between Russia and Ukraine took its toll on Europe's biggest economy, the data added to expectations that the ECB may have to ease policy sooner rather than later.
+The data added to expectations that the ECB may have to ease policy sooner rather than later and drove down yields on most euro zone government bonds to record lows.

 In stronger language than he has used in the past, ECB head Draghi said on Friday the central bank was prepared to respond with all its "available" tools should inflation drop further.